Azure/azure-webpubsub/docs/specs/5-server-sdk-design-spec.md

 The server SDK, providing a convinience way for the users to use the service, should contain the following features:
 1. [All 4] Service->Server REST API support
 1. [C#, JS] Client Auth token generator
-1. [C#, JS] Provide HTTP middleware for handle:
+1. [C#, JS] Provide CloudEvents middleware to handle:
-    1. Client negotiate requests
     1. CloudEvents validation requests
     1. CloudEvents event requests

+## Principles
+SDK is to provide an easy way for customers to use our service, we'd like the SDK to:
+1. Cover the end-to-end workflow of our service (there is a complete story to share)
+2. Straight-forward and easy to use
+3. SDK can later support WebSocket protocol with user having least effort to apply, and with the least confusion

 ## JavaScript SDK Design
 <a name="js"></a>